Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Introduction

-The matrix $G^*$ is the Hermitian adjoint of $G$ and $n$ is the matrix size.
 We note that P\'olya ensembles were originally coined polynomial ensembles of derivative type~\cite{KK2016,KK2019,KR2016}; yet, they were re-baptised due to their intimate relation to P\'olya frequency functions~\cite{Polya1913,Polya1915}.
 The case for $x=0$ and $G$ being a Ginibre matrix or even a product of Ginibre matrices, which is indeed a P\'olya ensemble, too, has been considered in~\cite{FIL2018} and for a shifted GUE matrix $H$ see~\cite{Liu2017}.
 By means of this model, we want to investigate the impact of the local and macroscopic spectral statistics of the matrix $H$ on the hard edge statistics of the product.
 For this aim, we make use of the recently derived statistics of the products of P\'olya ensembles on ${\rm Gl}(n,\mathbb{C})$ and polynomial ensembles~\cite{KZ2014} on the Hermitian matrices ${\rm Herm}(n)$ at finite matrix size, see~\cite{Kieburg2019}.
 Such product matrices satisfy a determinantal point process~\cite{Borodin1998}, which simplifies the analysis a lot since it reduces the whole statistics to a single kernel.
 We exploit this and reduce our study to the hard edge limit of this kernel for very mild conditions of the P\'olya ensemble.

+Our aim is to trace back the hard edge statistics of the product matrix $G(H-n x_0\eins_n)G^*$ in the form of the kernel to the spectral statistics of $G$ and $H$, especially to identify what will have an impact in these statistics.
+The idea is to use the transformation formula at finite matrix dimension relating the kernel of $H-n x_0\eins_n$ and $G(H-n x_0\eins_n)G^*$.
+By tilting and deforming the contours we can perform a saddle point analysis.
+The point is that the deformation has to run around a branch cut which yields one contribution of the new hard edge kernel that can be identified as a transformation of the sine-kernel.
+A second contribution results from the saddle points and which is a rescaled version of the hard edge kernel of $GG^*$.
+Surprisingly, only the Green function of the global level density of $H-n x_0\eins_n$ (a shifted Wigner semi-circle) enters in both terms, nothing else of $H$.

 The present work is organized as follows.
 In Sec.~\ref{sec:model}, we recall some common knowledge on the limiting GUE statistics and the less known multiplicative P\'olya ensembles.
 Therein, we specify the conditions under which the main theorem is true and, additionally, give the hard edge kernel of the squared singular values for the P\'olya matrix $G$, which has been derived for only very specific random matrices and their products before~\cite{AIK2013,AKW2013,Forrester2014,Liu2017,FIL2018,KKS2016,KS2014,KZ2014}.
 Moreover, we very briefly recall the transformation formula of the kernel from the matrix $H$ to the product matrix $G(H-n x_0\eins_n)G^*$.
 Here, it is very helpful that the transformation formula is given in terms of a double contour integral.
 Section~\ref{sec:result} is mainly devoted to the preparation of our main result Theorem~\ref{thm:main}, especially the proper deformations of the contours.
 In this way, we would like to convey the main ideas and defer the technical details of the proof to Sec.~\ref{sec:proof}, where a case discussion in the value of $x$ is necessary.
 In Sec.~\ref{sec:conclusio} we summarize our results and state a conjecture when replacing the matrix $H-nx\eins_n$ by a general Hermitian matrix.